BrentGrammer/Angular-app/README.md

-# Recipe App build with Angular 8 following Maximillian Schwarzmueller's Udemy course
+# Recipe App built with Angular 8 following Maximillian Schwarzmueller's Udemy course

 **NOTE** The code is heavily commented in places to use as a reference.
 This may be helpful to you if you are learning Angular.